+PROCEDURES Major & Minor Subdivisions
-(c) Storm Water

-Storm Water Pollution Prevention Plan (SWPPP) meets the standards of 327 IAC 15-5 ("Rule 5") (Soil may not be moved until a plan has been approved);

-(d) Phasing Schedule

-The schedule of any phasing of the project;

-(e) Significant Conditions

-Other significant conditions of the area proposed to be improved;

-(f) Wetland Mitigation Plan

-An appropriate written certification of the wetland mitigation plan and the approved permit by the appropriate State or local agency for any development where wetlands will be adversely affected; and

-(g) Drainage Maintenance Certificate

-The secondary plat shall include a drainage maintenance certificate as provided in the Elkhart County Advisory Plan Commission Rules of Procedure.
+- (c) Storm Water Storm Water Pollution Prevention Plan (SWPPP) meets the standards of 327 IAC 15-5 ("Rule 5") (Soil may not be moved until a plan has been approved); - (d) Phasing Schedule The schedule of any phasing of the project; (e) Significant Conditions - Other significant conditions of the area proposed to be improved; - (f) Wetland Mitigation Plan An appropriate written certification of the wetland mitigation plan and the approved permit by the appropriate State or local agency for any development where wetlands will be adversely affected; and - (g) Drainage Maintenance Certificate The secondary plat shall include a drainage maintenance certificate as provided in the Elkhart County Advisory Plan Commission Rules of Procedure.

-(15) Appeal
+(29) Appeal

 All decisions of the Plat Committee or Staff may be appealed to the Plan Commission at the next available regularly scheduled Plan Commission meeting.
-All appeals shall be filed within 10 days of mailing of the findings to allow for proper publication of the appeal.
+All appeals shall be filed within 5 days of mailing of the findings to allow for proper publication of the appeal.
 All appeals must be in writing and must be accompanied by the appropriate fee.
-All decisions of the Plan Commission may be appealed in accordance with the Indiana Code 36-7-4-708. contradicts rop 2.05.c.6 which says 5 days, so just make it only in rop and pick 5 or 10
+All decisions of the Plan Commission may be appealed in accordance with the Indiana Code 36-7-4-708.

-(16) Secondary Approval
+(30) Secondary Approval